mehulkar/mehulkar.com/source/blog/2023/02/the-fediverse-at-work.md

 product that doesn't.
 But a product _team_, that's another story.
 Maybe, developing a protocol *is* better than developing a hundred different integrations.

+Every platform has some form of integration with other platforms already.
+In fact, many of them have entire teams to support these integrations.
+Why not implement a protocol instead?

 [1]: https://500ish.com/mastodon-brought-a-protocol-to-a-product-fight-ba9fda767c6a